 Injection Molding Machine Types

-Depending on the scale of the manufacturing, injection molding machines can accommodate from five tons to 6,000 tons of clamping force.
+Depending on the manufacturing scale, injection molding machines can accommodate from five tons to 6,000 tons of clamping force.
 Machine size and tonnage go up simultaneously.

 To this end, you’ll find that these machines are classified not by their size.
 Rather, their clamping pressure or tonnage defines them.
-For instance, one that is able to deliver 150 tons of clamping pressure is rated for 150 tons.
+For instance, one that can deliver 150 tons of clamping pressure is rated for 150 tons.

 Why is the amount of pressure so important?

 It’s what keeps the mold closed during the plastic cooling process.
-If the pressure is too heavy or not heavy enough, it can lessen the quality of the part.
-It can also result in flashing, which is noticeable by excess material alongside the edge of the part.
+If the pressure is too heavy or not heavy enough, it can lessen the part’s quality.
+It can also result in flashing, which is noticeable by excess material alongside the part’s edge.